Sony PlayStation VR2 initial review: Early playtime with the next-gen VR system in Horizon Call of the Mountain

-(Pocket-lint) - Sony is returning to virtual reality with the PSVR 2, a comprehensive rethinking of the VR headset originally launched on PlayStation in 2016.
+Sony is returning to virtual reality with the PSVR 2, a comprehensive rethinking of the VR headset originally launched on PlayStation in 2016.

 With the next-gen headset launching on 22 February 2023 - and pre-orders already open - there are big changes coming down the line.
 Previewed for the first time in public at CES 2023, we were there to put it through its paces.